-Received: 08 November 2024 Revised: 15 March 2025 Accepted: 18 March 2025 Published: 30 April 2025 but active participants pose some levels of positionality, values, and interactions that shape every stage of the research process (Haynes, 2012; Mauthner, Doucet, 2003).
+Received: 08 November 2024 Revised: 15 March 2025 Accepted: 18 March 2025 Published: 30 April 2025 the researchers who are not detached observers but active participants pose some levels of positionality, values, and interactions that shape every stage of the research process (Haynes, 2012; Mauthner, Doucet, 2003).
 As such, reflexivity - the practice of critically examining one's role and influence in the research - has become an essential component of qualitative inquiry.